phcs93/prodex/README.md

 ## database

   - determine if pokemon is obtainable in version
-    - by evolution
+    - by evolution -> DONE
-    - by hatching egg
+    - by hatching egg  -> DONE
     - by trading from sister version
       - detect if pokemon can be traded from other generations